 She breathed in, the frigid air burning her esophagus.
 Memories came, albeit unwanted, swift and powerful—suffocating and haunting.
-Memories of a past not so long ago; memories that sucked her in, eddying her around years long past—so many memories she wished to discard, but hold tightly onto all at once.
-Contradictions and oxymoron's—she knew them all too well; they made up her life… An exasperated sigh escaped her, a puff of white emanating from her mouth.
-So many memories, fragmented and broken, but overpowering—anger, happiness, forbidden, sinful pleasures, love, abandonment, hatred, spite, chaos…
+Memories of a past not so long ago; memories that sucked her in, eddying her around through years long past—so many memories she wished to rid herself of, but hold tightly onto at the same time.
+Contradictions and oxymoron's—she knew them all too well; they made up her life… though life now was little more than nothing.
+An exasperated sigh escaped her, a puff of white emanating from her mouth.
+So many memories, fragmented and broken, but overpowering—anger, happiness, sinful pleasures that should have never been allowed, love, abandonment, hatred, spite, chaos…

-So much chaos—formidable, dominating, destructive…it had rampaged everywhere, destroyed everything.
+So much chaos--formidable, dominating, destructive…it had rampaged everywhere, destroyed everything in its wake.
 She remembered…remembered so vividly the events that had transpired.
-It was like a distant dream, but still so extremely vivid, so…so… She wasn't entirely sure and didn't fancy caring.
-Caring wasn't for people like her, not after… But no, she was already numb and cold to almost all feeling now.
-Had been since that day… Oh, she remembered it so and hated it fervently.
-A swelling anger, the only real feeling, emotion, she possessed—a blazing inferno; it never did anything to thaw the coldness stretching throughout her person.
-So unlike how she used to be—a dreamer, always fantasizing and believing in Fairytales and Faeries, impulsive and subjugated by whims, full of emotion, life; restrained, though, by the people around her…
+It was like a distant dream, but still so extremely vivid, so…so… She wasn't entirely sure and she didn't fancy caring.
+Caring wasn't for people like her, not after… A chill would have run through her then, but she was already numb and cold to almost all feeling.
+Had been since that day… Oh, she remembered it so and hated it so fervently.
+A swelling anger, the only real feeling, emotion, she possessed—a blazing inferno; it never did anything to thaw the coldness stretching its entity throughout her person.
+So unlike how she used to be—a dreamer, always fantasying and believing in Fairytales and Faeries and the like, impulsive and subjugated by whims, full of emotion and life, restrained, though, by the people around her…

 "Whimsical—it's what you are."

 The day had appeared perfect.
 Why she hadn't recognized his off behavior she didn't know.
 Maybe it was ignorance that had hid what was right there in front of her, naiveté.
-Should have recognized the signs, known something was off when he gently brushed a stray curl from her face, ran his thumb over her pale lips, caressed her cheek softly—a fleeting touch lasting only a second.
-Should have questioned him further after he gently kissed the side of her mouth, the usual gusto gone, and lingered for a second, nuzzled the side of her face, breathed in her soft, sweet scent before pulling away, an odd look in his eyes.
-Shouldn't have let it go so easily, but pressed when he whispered in his beautiful dialect, his accent causing her stomach to flutter.
+Should have recognized the signs, known something was off when he gently brushed a stray curl from her face, ran his thumb over her pale lips, caressed her check softly—a fleeting touch lasting only a second.
+Should have questioned him farther after he gently kissed the side of her mouth, the usual gusto gone, and lingered for a second, nuzzled the side of her face, breathed in her soft, sweet scent before pulling away, an odd look in his eyes.
+Almost sad, but determined.
+Shouldn't have let it go so easy, should have pressed when he whispered in his beautiful dialect, his accent causing her stomach to flutter.

 However, she hadn't.
 She had smiled, quipped something quirky, and turned to call for the waitress.
 There had still been time to go to the park, rest beneath the large weeping willow by the pond; the grass would have been cool and soft that time of the year.
-When she had turned back to him, however, her brow had knitted, panic seizing her heart.
-His seat was empty, the wind flickering up the edge of his crisp napkin every now and then.
-By it, a loose napkin had been caught and carried with the wind, landing on her hand.
+When she had turned back to him, however, her brow had knitted and panic had seized her heart.
+His seat had been empty, the edge of the crisp napkin his empty glass was sitting on flickered up from the wind every now and then.
+By it a loose napkin had been caught and carried with the wind, landing on her hand.
 She had only stared at it, her heart stopping, her world crumbling.

 "Hell hath no fury…" she had whispered, letting her anger grow and swell—quickly and passionately, wild and uncontrollable.
 The wind had picked up and the sky had grown dark.
 And that was when chaos started.

-Watching and listening, her fury washed the city in hell.
-She had watched and listened as the city burnt and crumbled, mayhem spread, buildings collapsed, and screams filled the darkened day.
-She watched the trams, long vehicles dotted with lights shining through the windows, fall from the rails, gravity pulling the large machines to crash into the city below.
+Watching and listening, her fury had rained the city and its occupants with hell.
+She had watched and listened as the city burnt and crumbled, mayhem spread, buildings collapsed, fire consumed, and screams filled the darkened day.
+Watched the trams, long vehicles dotted with lights shining through the windows, fall from the rails, gravity pulling the large machines to crash into the city below.
 The streets were painted crimson and catastrophe wrecked the city, shaking its foundation.
-Horror had filled the screams, and still she didn't stop.
+Horror had filled the screams and shrills, and still she didn't stop.
 She had wanted them to hurt, wanted them to hurt like she hurt—wanted him to hurt.
 And somewhere, out there in all the madness and bedlam, she knew he was there.
-Dead or alive—she didn't know, far too enraged to care.
+Dead or alive?
+She didn't know, far too enraged to care.

-The wind had violently whipped at her, her hair becoming tangled as it grew darker—
+The wind had violently whipped at her form, her hair becoming tangled as it grew darker—

-She inhaled sharply, recoiling from the memory.
-Her hands balled into fists, nails digging into her flesh and cutting it.
+She breathed in sharply through her nose, recoiling from the memory.
+Her dainty hands balled into fists, nails digging into her flesh and cutting it.
 None of that mattered anymore.
+No, none of it.
 That was long past and she wasn't the same person.
-She wasn't the sweet and whimsical girl that dreamed of Fairyland anymore where the Elves, Faeries, and Gryphons lived… no, she lived there now, damned to the wintry Wastelands with frozen grounds, dead trees, horrid monsters.
+She wasn't the sweet and whimsical girl that dreamed of Fairyland anymore where the Elves and Faeries and the Gryphons lived… no, she lived there now, damned to the wintry Wastelands with frozen grounds and dead trees and horrid monsters.
 The hollow shell of the girl, her mind and thoughts were broken—fragmented.
 Still though, her hatred was there; she continued to dig her fingernails into her skin, blood dripping and staining the grey-white ground.